fieldtrip/website/reference/ft_freqanalysis.md

                        output will contain a spectral transfer matrix, the cross-spectral density matrix, and the
-                       covariance matrix of the innovatio noise.
-                     'irasa', analyses an entire spectrum for the entire data length, returns the fractal/arrhythmic component. cfg.output      = 'pow'       return the power-spectra
+                       covariance matrix of the innovatio noise. cfg.output      = 'pow'       return the power-spectra
                      'powandcsd' return the power and the cross-spectra 'fourier'   return the complex Fourier-spectra